HungerHa/libreelec_addon_argononecontrol/README.md

 Enable "Settings->System->Addons->Unknown sources".
 - In the main menu within Add-ons select "Install from ZIP file", confirm the security question and switch to the folder where you uploaded the ZIP file
 - Select the ZIP file and press OK
-- after first installation: Ignore the "Device Configuration Error" teaser message and reboot, so that the modules for UART, IR and I2C are activated
+- After the first installation: Ignore the “Device Configuration Error” teaser message and reboot to enable the UART, IR and I2C modules

-Within Add-ons list, the ArgonForty Device Configuration add-on should be available now.
-There you can configure the fan control.The shutdown and reboot (double tab) should work now too.
+Within Addons list, the ArgonForty Device Configuration add-on should be available now.
+There you can configure the fan control.
+The shutdown and reboot (double tab) should work now too.
 Please be patient, it will take a few seconds for the LED to turn off.